What is Overactive Bladder Syndrome? Symptoms, Causes and Treatment

-(OAB), also sometimes referred to as an ‘irritable’ or ‘sensitive’ bladder", is defined by an ongoing increase in urinary urgency, which can include waking during the night with an urgent need to pass urine – with or without – in the absence of infection or another explanation.
+(OAB), also sometimes referred to as an ‘irritable’ or ‘sensitive’ bladder", is defined by an ongoing increase in urinary urgency.
+This can include waking during the night with an urgent need to pass urine – with or without incontinence – in the absence of infection or another explanation.

 What are the overactive bladder symptoms?